ChaoticEvan/YoutubeUploadApp/README.md

 # YoutubeUploadApp
-Console application I wrote using my youtube account to upload a youtube video to my account.
+Console application, using my YouTube account, to upload a video file using the MVC structure.

-This app uses the MVC architecture.